jwharmeriv/Data_Science_Job_Skills/README.md

 - The tuned Random Forest model with class balancing generally shows improvements in recall and F1 scores, particularly for difficult-to-predict classes.
 The accuracy remains stable overall.
 However, precision dropped for a few cases, possibly due to the class balancing leading to more false positives.
 The model performed better for skills like Target_Spark, Target_NLP, and Target_Data Mining, but it still struggles with certain skills like Target_Azure, Target_Keras, and Target_Power BI.

 ## Conclusion
-Discuss the implications of your analysis and any recommendations or future work.

 - The Accuracy values are generally high for most skills, with many above 0.90, which indicates that the model correctly predicts many of the outcomes.
 However, accuracy alone can be misleading, especially with imbalanced datasets, as it may not reflect how well the model performs on minority classes.
 - Precision and Recall scores show significant variability across skills, suggesting that while the model is good at predicting the presence of some skills, it struggles with others.